 Since 2009, only a very small number of cases have reported synthetic cannabinoids as their main problem drug in the TDI data.
 These numbers have fluctuated over the years, but the small numbers make interpretation of trends impossible.
-In 2022, 30 cases reported a synthetic cannabinoid as a main problem drug, a decrease compared with the 42 cases reported in 2021.
-It should be noted that the types of NPS used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by services, so it is not possible to say with certainty that the problem drug reported was definitely a synthetic cannabinoid.
-The type of NPS was not specified in a proportion of NPS cases recorded in the TDI data, and so the true number of synthetic cannabinoid users may be underor overestimated.
-The 30 cases reported in 2022 are not included in the analysis of problem cannabis use in Section A - T1.2.2.
-See also Sections T1.3 and T2.1 of the Treatment workbook.
+In 2023, 46 cases reported a synthetic cannabinoid as their main problem drug, an increase compared with the 30 cases reported in 2022 and 42 cases in 2021.
+It should be noted that the types of NPS used by clients presenting to treatment are self-reported, and the actual drugs are rarely tested by treatment services, so it is not possible to say with certainty that the problem drug reported in these cases was definitely a synthetic cannabinoid.
+The type of NPS was not specified in a large proportion of NPS cases recorded in the TDI data, and so the true number of synthetic cannabinoid users may be under- or overestimated.
+The 46 cases reported in 2023 are not included in the analysis of problem cannabis use in Section A - T1.2.2.
+See also Sections T1.3.1 and T2.1 of the Treatment workbook.